 The team played its host games at their stadium from 1923 to 1973 and from 1976 to 2008.
 In 2009, the team moved into a new ballpark called Yankee Stadium.
 The old facility was closed and later demolished.
 The cost of the construction was $ 2.3 billion, with $1.2 billion in taxpayer subsidies.

 The New York Yankees logo is one of the most recognizable logos in sports, familiar to every New Yorker.
-The logo is older than the baseball team itself.
+The emblem is older than the baseball team itself.
 There is an official version of the logo origin; however, it seems a bit controversial.
 According to the franchise, the history of the logo is as follows.
 For the first time, the famous interlocking letters N and Y appeared on the left sleeve of the jerseys and the caps in 1909.
-The logo was inspired by silver shield-shaped Medal of Valor designed by Louis B. Tiffany in 1877 and presented to John McDowell, the first New York City police officer shot in the line of duty.
+The logo was inspired by the silver shield-shaped Medal of Valor designed by Louis B. Tiffany in 1877 and presented to John McDowell, the first New York City police officer shot in the line of duty.
 Bill Devery, a part-owner of the team, essentially expropriated the logo to symbolize unity and sportsmanship.

 Until 1904, the Yankees’ predecessors – New York Highlanders wore jerseys with the letters N and Y sitting separately on each breast section of the uniform.
 In 1905, the club adopted a new interlocking version, yet it was not the logo that we used to see these days.
 This logo did not last long, and three seasons later, New York Highlanders tossed a new logo out and returned to their old one.